Adobe Reader (free)

 You can also download the instructions here.

-The Wild Felid Legacy Scholarship provides financial aid to a graduate-level university student conducting research on wild felids.
+The Wild Felid Legacy Scholarship provides financial aid to a graduate-level university student conducting research on wild felids in the Americas.
 The scholarship is awarded in early summer.
 The recipient(s) receive $1,000 and are recognized in the WFA's newsletter, the Wild Felid Monitor.
 Applications are evaluated based on: demonstrated need for financial aid; participation in a research project that aims to improve our understanding of wild felid biology, management and/or conservation; and undergraduate and graduate GPA.
 For more details on the evaluation process click here.
 The Wild Felid Legacy Scholarship will be offered annually as funds allow.
 Those interested in contributing to an enduring scholarship fund can do so on the Membership page.

 The WFA's Scholarship Committee administers the Wild Felid Legacy Scholarship and selects recipients, who are subject to approval by a majority of the WFA board of directors.
 The Scholarship Committee reserves the right not to award a scholarship or to award more than one scholarship during a calendar year, depending on the Committee's opinion of the applicants' qualifications and the availability of funds.
 All Committee decisions are final.